nulltea/kicksware-website/README.md

 ## Requirements

 To ensure proper, full-fledge performance of Kicksware web application, all [Gateway][gateway repo], [Tool Stack][tool-stack repo] and [API][api repo] components must be deployed first.
-Otherwise, public accessibility will not be possible without [Traefik proxy][gateway repo].
-Website will actually work without dedicated API and database, but in such conditions it will be useless.
+Otherwise, without [Traefik proxy][gateway repo] website's public accessibility will not be possible.

+It's also worth noticing that the app will actually work without a dedicated [API][api repo] and [database][tool-stack repo], although in such conditions it will be useless.

 ## Deployment